Paper mill: 20th century

-By the early 20th century, paper mills sprang up around New England and the rest of the world, due to the high demand for paper.
-The United States, with its infrastructure and mill towns, was the largest producer in the world.
+By the early 20th century, paper mills sprang up across New England and around the world, driven by high demand for paper.
+The United States, with its infrastructure and mill towns, was the world's largest producer.
 Chief among these in paper production was Holyoke, Massachusetts, which was the largest producer of paper in the world by 1885, and home to engineers D. H. & A. B. Tower who oversaw the largest firm of paper millwrights in the US during that decade, designing mills on five continents.
 However, as 20th century progressed this diaspora moved further north and west in the United States, with access to greater pulp supplies and labor.
 At this time, there were many world leaders of the production of paper; one such was the Brown Company in Berlin, New Hampshire run by William Wentworth Brown.
 During the year 1907, the Brown Company cut between 30 and 40 million acres of woodlands on their property, which extended from La Tuque, Quebec, Canada to West Palm, Florida.

-In the 1920s, Nancy Baker Tompkins represented large paper manufacturing companies, like Hammermill Paper Company, Honolulu Paper Company and Appleton Coated Paper Company to promote sales to the distributors of paper products.
-It was said to be the only business of its kind in the world, and was started in 1931 by Tompkins.
-It prospered in spite of the business depression.
+In the 1920s, Nancy Baker Tompkins represented large paper manufacturers, such as Hammermill Paper Company, Honolulu Paper Company, and Appleton Coated Paper Company, to promote sales to paper product distributors.
+It was said to be the only business of its kind in the world, and it was founded in 1931 by Tompkins.
+It prospered despite the business depression.

 "Log drives" were conducted on local rivers to send the logs to the mills.
-By the late 20th and early 21st-century, paper mills began to close, and the log drives became a dying craft.
-Due to the addition of new machinery, many millworkers were laid off and many of the historic paper mills closed.
+By the late 20th and early 21st century, paper mills began to close, and the log drives became a dying craft.
+Due to the addition of new machinery, many millworkers were laid off, and many of the historic paper mills closed.

 Characteristics

-Paper mills can be fully integrated mills or nonintegrated mills.
+Paper mills can be either fully integrated or non-integrated.
 Integrated mills consist of a pulp mill and a paper mill on the same site.
 Such mills receive logs or wood chips and produce paper.

-The modern paper mill uses large amounts of energy, water, and wood pulp in an efficient and complex series of processes, and control technology to produce a sheet of paper that can be used in diverse ways.
+The modern paper mill uses energy, water, and wood pulp in an efficient, complex series of processes and control technology to produce a sheet of paper that can be used in diverse ways.
 Modern paper machines can be 500 ft in length, produce a sheet 400 in wide, and operate at speeds of more than 60 mph.
 The two main suppliers of paper machines are Metso and Voith.